SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 For more information,
 see <doc:Protocols#Implicit-Conformance-to-a-Protocol>.

-To suppress an implicit protocol conformance requirement, you write the protocol name with a tilde (`~`) in front of it.
+To suppress an implicit constraint that requires conformance to a given protocol, you write the protocol name with a tilde (`~`) in front of it.
 You can read the `~Copyable` constraint as "maybe copyable", because values of this type